Workplace sexual harassment is a form of employment discrimination in Nevada. There are typically two kinds of workplace sexual harassment:

 - 4. Should I file a police report?

-1. What is the definition of workplace sexual harassment in Nevada?
+1. What is workplace sexual harassment in Nevada?

 Both Title VII of the Civil Rights Act of 1964 and Nevada state law prohibit sexual harassment, which is a type of sex discrimination.
 Workplace sexual harassment typically comprises unwelcome sexually-charged conduct from one co-worker to another (or job applicant).